-- Students meet twice a week in small groups to discuss writing projects with their professors, allowing students to build on their previous week's work and further developing their analytical skills.
+- Students meet twice a week in small groups to discuss writing projects with their professors.
+This allows students to build on their previous week's work and to further develop their analytical skills.

-- Trial court and appellate briefs are usually used in oral argument during the advocacy section while, typically, oral presentations on a writing project occur each semester.
+- Trial court and appellate briefs are usually used in oral argument during the advocacy section, whereas oral presentations on a writing project typically occur each semester.
 Legal Research Methodologies I and II is a required 1-credit, two-semester course that is also graded.
-Classes are taught by lecturers in Law who are attorneys as well as law librarians.
+Classes are taught by lecturers in law who are attorneys as well as law librarians.

-- Students are introduced to primary sources of law such as cases, statutes and regulations as well as secondary sources, including form books, law periodicals and treatises.
+- Students are introduced to primary sources of law (e.g., cases, statutes, regulations) as well as secondary sources (e.g., form books, law periodicals, treatises).

 - Students learn how to use finding aids such as digests and online indexes.